-We use six tiers, each calibrated to a specific range of grade-level reading ability.
+We use six tiers, each calibrated to a specific range of reading ability.
 Every story on Graduated News exists in all six versions.
 Each version is scored to a target range on the Flesch Reading Ease scale — an open, widely accepted readability standard.

-| Level | Description | F-K Target |
+| Level | Description | FRE Range |

 |---|---|---|